anoopkcn/obsidian-reference-map/README.md

 - [x] List citations
 - [x] List references
 - [x] Search references and citations list
+- [x] Get references(dynamic list) via keywords of the paper-Enable in settings
+- [x] Get references(dynamic list) via markdown note filename-Enable in settings
 - [ ] Sorting of references and citations
-- [ ] Get references via keywords of the paper
-- [ ] Get references via the author's name
 - [ ] On hover popover to show details of the reference
 - [ ] Create notes from listed references and citations
 - [ ] Graph view of connected references and citations